connexcs/docs/docs/apps/environmental-variables.md

 The variables you create here will be accessible to the ScriptForge, Templates, Pages and the Button Builder.

+This is available from within page builder via `this.env` and it can be saved by using `this.saveEnvVars(obj)`.

 ### Steps for configuring the Variables

 1. Login to your account.